symbol/symbol-docs/source/guides/migration/migrating-from-nem-to-symbol.rst

 In fact, NIS1 namespaces expire altogether with assets linked to them.
 |codename| mosaics are configured to have their own ``duration``, as well as being assigned a unique ``nonce`` value.

-Lastly, levies are not available on |codename.
+Lastly, levies are not available on |codename|.

 **See also**: